Financial Power of Attorney Dos and Don’ts

 - Don’t take a fee for your service unless the power of attorney specifically allows you to do so.
 If it doesn’t and you believe a fee is appropriate, seek court approval.

-At Bunch & Brock, we understand that each estate plan must be as unique as the person it serves.
+At Bunch & Brock, we understand that each estate plan must be as unique as the person it serves, and so does a financial POA.
 With more than 35 years of experience in the state of Kentucky, we have helped many people understand their rights and responsibilities.
-To get started, or if you have any questions about this topic, call us at 859-254-5522 or fill out this online form.
+We are committed to providing our clients with a high level of personal service, and we will walk you through each of the steps that must be taken.
+Whether you’re planning for your own future or for the future of a loved one, we can help.